jdupak/diploma-thesis/thesis.md

 ## The Evolution of Borrow-Checking in rustc

-This section describes how the analysis evolved over time, rejecting less memory-safe programs.
+This section describes how the analysis evolved over time, gradually rejecting less memory-safe programs.
-Starting with lexical (scope-based analysis), followed by first non-lexical (CFG-based) analysis, which is being extended by the Polonius project.
+`rustc` started with lexical (scope-based analysis), followed by first non-lexical (CFG-based) analysis, which is being extended by the Polonius project.
-This section strongly builds upon the RFC 2094, which introduced the non-lexical borrow-checking to Rust, and examples from that RFC are presented here.
+This section strongly builds upon the RFC 2094[@rfc2094nll], which introduced the non-lexical borrow-checking to Rus.
+Examples from that RFC presented in this section.

 The simplest variant of borrow-checker is bases on stack variable scopes.
-A reference is valid from the point in the program (here in terms of statements and expression) where is is created until the end of the current scope.
+A reference is valid from the point in the program (here in terms of statements and expression) where it is created until the end of the current scope.
-To simplify the common cases, this approach can be extended with special cases.
+To simplify the common programming patterns, this approach can be extended to handle some special cases.
-For example, when a reference is created in function parameters, it is valid until the end of the function.
+For example, when a reference is created in function parameters, it is valid until the end of the function call.

 ```rust
 {